manu-codes/rn-starter/README.md

-## React native Redux Saga Axios minimal Boilerplate
+## React native Redux Saga Axios login Boilerplate

 It is a simple boiler plate project for using the combination of [react-native](https://facebook.github.io/react-native/), [redux](https://redux.js.org/) and [saga](https://github.com/redux-saga/redux-saga).